Health screenings for men ages 18 to 39

 IMMUNIZATIONS

-Commonly needed vaccines include:
+Commonly recommended vaccines include:

-Ask your provider if you should receive other immunizations if you have certain medical conditions, such as diabetes or are at increased risk for some diseases such as pneumonia.
+Ask your provider if you should receive other immunizations if you have certain medical conditions, such as diabetes or are at increased risk for some diseases, such as pneumonia.

 INFECTIOUS DISEASE SCREENING